-Author, composer, producer, artists, etc.: Title: Publisher & Copyright Date: Request initiated by: Telephone Address Patron represents Self Group/Organization Name Did you read, view, or listen to the entire work?
-If not, please do not proceed till you have read the entire work.
+Author, composer, producer, artists, etc.: Title: Publisher & Copyright Date: Request initiated by: Telephone Address Patron represents Self Group/Organization Name 1.
+Did you read, view, or listen to the entire work?
 2. Have you discussed this work with the teacher who used it?
 3. What do you understand to be the general purpose for including this work in the classroom instruction?
 4. Did the general purpose for the use of this work, as described by the teacher, seem a suitable one to you?
 If not, please explain: 5.
 To what in the work do you object?
 Please be specific and cite exact parts.